Code-Institute-Submissions/CarSales/README.md

 ### What is this app for?

-Front-end and Back-end website used for a small family owned business.
+Front-end and Back-end website used for a small family owned car dealership business.

 ### What does it do?

 The application serves both the general public and the owner/staff of the business.

-## Features

 ### Existing Features.